fieldtrip/website/tutorial/coregistration_opm.md

        -2.8585   -2.4431   -0.3389
        -2.0272   -1.7663    0.5568
        -1.9592    0.4899    0.2620

 ## Coregistration using head localizer coils

-Conventional SQUID MEG systems are based on certain number of sensors (e.g., 275 or 306) that are placed in a fixed-size helmet to accommodate most participants.
+Conventional SQUID-based MEG systems are based on certain number of sensors (e.g., 275 or 306) placed in a fixed-size helmet to accommodate most participants.
 Unless when using [custom headcasts](https://doi.org/10.1016/j.jneumeth.2016.11.009), the SQUID MEG helmet gives the participant a few cm of space around the head.
 The heads of different participants will therefore not be in the same position relative to the helmet, for an individual participant the position of the head in the helmet will differ between sessions, and can even vary within a session.
-Conventional SQUID MEG systems therefore commonly use head localization or head position indicator (HPI) coils.
+Conventional SQUID-based MEG systems therefore commonly use head localization coils (HLC) or head position indicator (HPI) coils.

 The HPI coils are placed on the head - usually on well-defined [anatomical landmarks](/faq/how_are_the_lpa_and_rpa_points_defined) - and at the start of the recording session a small current is passed through the coils to create small magnetic dipoles.
 Sometimes the localization is repeated at the end of the recording session, and some systems also have the possibility to do the localization continuously.
 These magnetic dipoles can be localized, thereby determining the position of the sensors relative to the anatomical landmarks.
-All commercial SQUID MEG systems have a standard procedure for this that is well-integrated in the acquisition protocol and software, consequently the MEG recordings stored by the acquisition software include the sensor positions in [head coordinates](/faq/coordsys).
+All commercial SQUID-based MEG systems have a standard procedure for this that is well-integrated in the acquisition protocol and software, consequently the MEG recordings stored by the acquisition software include the sensor positions in [head coordinates](/faq/coordsys).

 OPM sensors allow for individual placement and use variable-sized helmets.
 Furthermore, labs that operate an OPM MEG system will not all have the same number of sensors; some labs have as few as 8 sensors, whereas other labs might have up to 128 sensors.